pep-un/Oxomium/index.md

 The OpenSource oaspect is fondamental for me and will (I hop) help to improve the tool quickly with the feedback of several users.

-### Conformity management
+### Conformity managment

-Today, the tool is capable to help you to manage your conformity to a policy.
+Oxomium is able to help you to track the conformity of organisationq to security policy.
 The policy could be a default one (ISO27001 and NIST are provided) or your own policy.

+### Audit managment

+Oxomium allow you to register your audit and the indings associated.

 ### Roadmap